Monte Carlo study of cuprate superconductors in a four-band $d$-$p$ model: Role of orbital degrees of freedom: MODEL AND METHOD

 \subsection{VMC method}

 In general, it is very difficult to treat the effect of Coulomb interactions correctly.
-Here, the VMC method~\cite{McMillan,Ceperley,Yokoyama1} was employed as a powerful computational method.
-The trial wave function considered here is a Gutzwiller-Jastrow type composed of four parts,
+Here, the VMC method~\cite{McMillan,Ceperley,Yokoyama1} is employed as a powerful computational method.
+A Gutzwiller-Jastrow type wave function is considered as a trial state,